News

 Nodecert is a Node.js module and command-line tool that automatically provisions locally-trusted TLS certificates for your development environment using mkcert.

 New blocking rules!
-On 6th March 2019, Laura blocked two blocker blockers, fixed one site, and blocked seven new trackers.
+Laura blocked two blocker blockers, fixed one site, and blocked seven new trackers.
 To get the new rules, choose ‘Update rules’ or ‘Check again now’ from Better’s menu.

 Small Technology